MalindiJohn/jwt-tokens-in-laravel/README.md

 ## Setting Up JWT(JSON Web Tokens) authentication to use in Laravel project

 I believe JWT(JSON Web Tokens) authentication is better especially when developing an API using laravel than the default Sanctum which comes with laravel.

-    Some of the benefits of JWT Web Tokens over Sanctum;
+Some of the benefits of JWT Web Tokens over Sanctum:

 1. Stateless Authentication:
     JWT tokens are stateless, meaning they don't rely on server-side storage and can be easily scaled across multiple servers.
 This can be advantageous for microservices architectures or when building APIs consumed by various clients.
 2. Token-Based Authentication:
     JWT tokens are self-contained and contain all necessary information about the user and their permissions.
 This makes them ideal for token-based authentication in APIs.
 3. Flexibility:
     JWT tokens can carry custom claims and metadata, providing flexibility in encoding user information.
 They are also widely supported by various programming languages and frameworks.
 4. Performance:
     Since JWT tokens are stateless, they can improve performance by reducing the need for server-side storage and database lookups for session data.

 To use JWT in Laravel, you can use the `tymon/jwt-auth` package.
 Here's how you can install and set it up: